 We have a simple inexpensive electric rotary mower which absolutely fits our needs (especially when I don’t get time to cut the grass in between the shower rains and it grows like Topsy 😯 ).

 On one fine sunny day, while I was light-heartedly dragging the mower back and forwards on the lawn, the front left wheel just fell off all of a sudden.
 Fortunately, I found the push on washer that was retaining the wheel on the axle and put it back on, but. . . it didn`t help for a long.
-I even tried to tilt the mower a bit to the side of the broken wheel, while moving (it doesn`t work.
+I even tried to tilt the mower a bit to the side of the broken wheel, while moving (You know what I mean, it doesn`t work.
 And dragging the mower on three wheels on the grass doesn`t work too.
 Checked).

 Solutions